The Tostan Community Empowerment Program

 b) Problem-solving (for example, how to achieve goals for the community through collective analysis of the situation, choosing appropriate solutions to problems, planning and evaluation skills)

 c) Hygiene (precautions and prevention of germ transmission)

 d) Health (understanding the body and systems of the body, common illnesses, nutritional information and reproductive health)

-The Aawde comprises the latter half of the CEP and introduces literacy-related elements of the programme.
+The Aawde comprises the latter half of the CEP and introduces literacy and project management-related elements of the programme.
 It is composed of modules related to:

 a) Pre-literacy and Literacy skills (use of the mobile phone and SMS texting to reinforce literacy skills);

-b) Maths (basic mathematical operations, use of the calculator);
+b) Math (basic mathematical operations, use of the calculator);

 c) Project Management (how to do a feasibility study and budget, implementing and monitoring small projects and business ventures); and